 Moderate Resolution Imaging Spectroradiometer (MODIS) MCD43A4, version 6 dataset, is updated daily and provides the 500 m NBAR (Nadir Bidirectional reflectance distribution function Adjusted Reflectance) data of MODIS "land" bands 1-7.
 NBAR data for a specific date is estimated based on 16 day retrieval period both from the Aqua and Terra sensors.
 As many data products derived from MODIS observations describe features of the land, oceans and the atmosphere, they can be used for studies of processes and trends on either local or global scale.
 They come in 250 m spatial resolution (bands 1-2), 500 m (bands 3-7) and 1000 m resolution (bands 8-36).
 Data is available since February 2000.Configurator: SH Dashboard

 Currently, the available commercial satellite data are PlanetScope by Planet, and, provided by Airbus, Pleiades and Spot.
 They offer global daily data in high spatial resolution of 6 meters (Spot), 3 meters (PlanetScope) and 2 meters (Pleiades) for RGB and NIR channels, Pleiades additionally offering a panchromatic band in 0.5 meter resolution, with Spot panchromatic band having 1.5 m resolution.
 After the purchase, data is provided through the Sentinel Hub OGC services with all the added value features, including temporal comparison.
+Read our blog post on commercial data to get a better idea of the value these datasets can provide.
 More information on how to import the data!

 Sentinel Hub allows you to access your own data stored in your S3 bucket with the powerful Sentinel Hub API.
 Since data remains on your bucket, you keep full control over it.
 This functionality requires no replication of data and allows you to exercise full power of the Sentinel Hub service including Custom algorithms.
 More information here!